Egyptian art comes from African art

 West Asian art influenced Egyptian art too

 Another thing about Egypt being closer to West Asia than any other part of Africa was that Egyptian artists were able to trade ideas and skills with West Asian artists.
 Slowly Egyptian artists figured out how to build big buildings like the Pyramids, how to make glass and metal, how to use a pottery wheel, and how to carve big stone statues that could stand up on their own.
+Artists came from far away, even by boat from Crete, to do wall paintings for Egyptian houses.

 New Kingdom art is looser and less precise